ono-midori/ono-midori.github.io/techs/zguide.md

 A more robust model could be:

-- Publisher opens PUB socket and starts sending “Hello” messages (not data).
+- Publisher opens PUB socket and starts sending "Hello" messages (not data).
 - Subscribers connect SUB socket and when they receive a Hello message they tell the publisher via a REQ/REP socket pair.
 - When the publisher has had all the necessary confirmations, it starts to send real data.